Emelda-NJ/alx-system_engineering-devops/0x00-shell_basics/README.md

-Deletes all files in the current directory that end with the character ~
+Create a directory in the current working directory